-Mhairi leads the postgraduate module Theory and Application to Mental Health which connects students with a series of local and national external partner organisations to engage in collaborative consultative research.
-The module culminates each year with the MSc Psychological Well-being and Forensic Mental Health conference.
-Mhairi’s research work involves several local organisations including Framework and Nottinghamshire Country Council.
+Mhairi leads the postgraduate module Theory and Application to Mental Health which connects students with a series of local and national external partner organisations to engage in consultative community-engaged research.
+The module contributes to NTU’s Community Engaged Learning programme and TILT group and culminates each year with the MSc Psychological Well-being and Mental Health conference.
+Mhairi’s community-engaged teaching involves several local organisations including Framework, Operation Orphan, Support for Survivors, the Nottingham and Nottinghamshire Refugee Forum, and Nottinghamshire Country Council.

 Mhairi achieved a first class honours degree in psychology at the University of Dundee in 2004.
 After a working as a research assistant for Prof Fabio Sani on an ESRC funded project exploring perceived collective continuity between 2004 and 2006, Mhairi acquired an MSc in Psychological Research Methods in 2008 before embarking on a PhD.

-Mhairi's research is primarily located within social psychology and mental health, where she employs both quantitative and qualitative approaches to explore identity processes in relation to collective, personal, and place-related identities and how they interact with mental health outcomes.
+Mhairi's research is primarily located within social psychology, where she employs both quantitative and qualitative approaches to explore identity processes in relation to collective, personal, and place-related identities and how they interact with health and well-being outcomes within communities and national contexts.

-Specific areas of interest include: identity transitions, temporal aspects of identity, mental health and well-being, group processes, social issues and health.
-Mhairi's existing research has focused on national and regional groups, family groups, individual's recovering from alcohol misuse, elderly individuals and individuals with dementia, and women and men transitioning to parenthood.
-Mhairi’s current research is focused on the links between social isolation and social identity where she employs a ‘social cure’ perspective to explore topics like foodbank use, community volunteering, and the effectiveness of social prescribing within specific communities.
+Specific areas of interest include: community belonging, stigma and marginalisation, loneliness and isolation, identity transitions, temporal aspects of identity, and group processes, social issues and health.
+Mhairi's previous research has focused on national and regional groups, family groups, older adults, migration and detention, and women and men transitioning to parenthood.
+Mhairi’s current research is focused on the links between social belonging, marginalisation, and collective identity where she employs a ‘social cure’ perspective to explore topics like foodbank use and food poverty, community volunteering and mutual aid, and the effectiveness of social prescribing and loneliness reduction within specific communities.
+Mhairi’s research involves collaboration and knowledge exchange with NHS, community and voluntary sector, and local and national government partners and organisations.

 Mhairi is an External Examiner at the University of Greenwich, an Associate Fellow and Chartered Member of the British Psychological Society, and Fellow of the Higher Education Academy.

-Mhairi is a reviewer for the British Journal of Social Psychology, European Journal of Social Psychology, Journal of Community and Applied Social Psychology, Political Psychology, and Personality and Social Psychology Bulletin.
+Mhairi is a reviewer for journals such as the British Journal of Social Psychology, European Journal of Social Psychology, Journal of Community and Applied Social Psychology, Political Psychology, and Personality and Social Psychology Bulletin and funding bodies such as the ESRC and Nuffield Foundation.

 Sponsors and collaborators